dangq89/qd-wmg/README.md

 6. Now on the left hand side, click on 'All workflows'
 7. You should now see your new github action runner, click into the running to see the unit test output.

+### Terraform infrastructure breakdown

+S3 Bucket: input and output bucket for housing the test file and outputting the results.
+S3 Event Trigger: the lambda event trigger that takes place when a file is uploaded to the `<bucket_name>-input-files` s3 bucket.
+ECR: the private repo that contains the Docker image to be deployed to lambda.
+Lambda: Lambda function that gets deploy via a Docker image from ECR that houses the function to count the substrings in the test file
+IAM: Role and permissions needed for the lambda function